Take2-Cohort-1/week-18/README.md

 ## Assignments

+- A short presentation including:
+  - your approach to test-driven development
-- [ ] A short presentation about your top _three_ best practices for API testing
+  - your top _three_ best practices for API testing

 ## Your Achievements for this week

-- [ ] Project "Todo-API-Express"
+- Project "Todo-API-Express"